 MEASURING INTELLECTUAL HUMILITY

-Attempting to measure intellectual humility can be, for the researcher, a humbling experience.
+Attempting to measure this trait can be, for the researcher, a humbling experience.
 As with many personality trait measures, gathering self-reports is an obvious place to start.
 But since intellectual humility is often seen as a valuable or desirable trait, people may be motivated to claim to be more intellectually humble than they really are.
-This may be amplified by a so-called “modesty effect,” which suggests that truly intellectually humble people will be modest in reporting their intellectual humility, leading to lower self-ratings, whereas people who lack intellectual humility will self-enhance, inflating their self-ratings.
+This may be amplified by a so-called “modesty effect,” which suggests that truly intellectually humble people will be modest in their reports, leading to lower self-ratings, whereas people who lack it will exaggerate, inflating their self-ratings.

-Although researchers do not agree whether there is a modesty effect, some have worked to bypass its potential influence by creating non-first-person measures of intellectual humility.
+Although researchers do not agree whether there is a modesty effect, some have worked to bypass its potential influence by creating non-first-person measures.
 In essence, if we want to know whether certain people are intellectually humble, don’t ask them — ask the people who know them.
 But even these other-reporting measures have limitations since observers’ perceptions may themselves be biased.
-They may, for instance, attribute higher levels of intellectual humility to people who agree with their beliefs and values than to those who do not.
+They may, for instance, attribute higher levels to people who agree with their beliefs and values than to those who do not.
 Following insights from research on general humility, intellectual humility might best be observed by others in certain kinds of situations: during interpersonal conflict, while receiving praise, in hierarchical relationships, or in interactions across different cultures or among those who embrace different norms.

-Finally, related fields such as cognitive neuroscience may soon yield alternative ways of measuring the presence of intellectual humility.
-Recent work using EEGs to measure subjects’ brain activity when they make errors points to potentially less subjective ways of measuring some aspects of intellectual humility.
+Finally, related fields such as cognitive neuroscience may soon yield alternative ways of measurement.
+Recent work using EEGs to measure subjects’ brain activity when they make errors points to potentially less subjective ways of measuring this trait.

 INTELLECTUAL HUMILITY AND WELL-BEING